 Interestingly, and slightly puzzlingly, the 1903 Kelly Directory has George Platt at "The Priory, High Street" (sic!).

-His son, George Platt lived at The Priory for some years after the business closed - he is in the 1920 Kelly Directory, but by 1939 Blacket it was in the ownership of J. Arthur Palethorpe,
+His son, George Platt lived at The Priory for some years after the business closed - he is there in the 1920 Kelly Directory.

 The Platt Family: An attempt has been made to piece together the Platt family tree from the Parish Registers.
 It seems that John Platt (b.
 1811, later the brewer) married Theodosia, and they had one child – George (b.
 29.5.1849).